 A township was surveyed and planned on the farm “Coalfields” in 1882, named “Dundee”.

 Peter Smith was persuaded by his son, William Craighead Smith and by Dugald MacPhail and Charles Willson, to establish a town as well.
 1000 acres of “Dundee” farm was used for this purpose, This township was called “Dundee Proper”.
 Both townships were proclaimed in 1882.
-Two years later, in 1884 the Government decided to have a finger in the pie and established “Dundee Extension”.
+In 1884 the Government decided to have a finger in the pie and established “Dundee Extension”.

 Thus, until 1896, when the joint townships achieved Borough status, Dundee was divided into three parts: “Dundee”, “Dundee Proper” and “Dundee Extension”.
 Powerful business associates brought capital into the small mining town, which developed so rapidly and in such style that it became known as “Coalopolis” and the “Capital” of Northern Natal.
 Before the Anglo Boer War, Dundee grew at a phenomenal rate.